Capstone2022Team17/drgbl/README.md

 [LiteHBM](https://github.com/Capstone2022Team17/litehbm)

-* Forked from the LiteDram to see if we can bulid a BIST from the liteDram BIST.
+* Forked from the LiteDram to see if we can build a BIST from the liteDram BIST.

 [Forked litex-boards](https://github.com/Capstone2022Team17/litex-boards)